Top List of User Agents for Web Scraping & Tips

 Why Is a User Agent Important for Web Scraping?

-Since UA strings help web servers identify the type of browser (and bots) requested, using a list of user agents for scraping can help mask your scraper as a web browser.
+Since UA strings help web servers identify the type of browser (and bots) requests, adopting them for scraping can help mask your spider as a web browser.

-Beware that using a wrongly formed user agent will get your data extraction script blocked.
+But using a wrongly formed user agent will get your data extraction script blocked almost always.

 What Are the Best User Agents for Scraping?